 The computer attendance database is the official record of attendance.
-The official record may be challenged by filing an attendance appeal according to the Student Academic Appeal Policy.
+The official record may be challenged by filing an attendance appeal.
 Without an appeal, after the 14th calendar day following the end of the term/module, the computer attendance database shall be considered final.

-LEAVE OF ABSENCE POLICY
+LEAVE OF ABSENCE POLICY (MODULAR PROGRAMS ONLY)